 This email admittedly did not include the price.
 This was not intentional.
 Price would be found when clicking the link.

 And by the way, those who clicked the link to the landing page would be tagged in Infusionsoft so that I could email them later.

 Now it was time to announce my training program publicly.

 Email #4: Announce Training Program

 A day after my free webinar, I sent four different emails to four different groups announcing my training program.
-I wouldn’t want to reach anyone who already signed up for the program or who was a member of PHC – Elite (they would get access to the replays as part of their membership).
+I wouldn’t want to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More anyone who already signed up for the program or who was a member of PHC – Elite (they would get access to the replays as part of their membership).

 I modified the copy ever-so-slightly based on different audiences.

 For registrants of that free webinar (5,177)…

 For people who participated in prior 4-week training programs from 2016 (253)…

 For people who participated in my prior free webinar program (21,564)…